2019 Mustang Colors and Paint CodesLast Updated June 12, 2023 | Andrew Boyle

 When the refresh of the S550 debuted for the 2018 model year, many enthusiasts were taken aback at the Mustang’s new face.
 Some liked it, some loved it and some couldn’t stand it.
-However, in due time, everyone came around to the Mustang’s new personality that simply screams aggressive and rightly matches the Gen 3 460 horsepower Coyote screaming under the hood.
+However, in due time, everyone came around to the Mustang’s new aggressive personality that perfectly matches the Gen 3 460 horsepower Coyote screaming under the hood.
 Though there aren't many changes for the 2019 Mustang, a few new colors were introduced.

 *new for 2019 model year.

 To many commuter cars out there, silver can be a rather boring color.
 That isn’t the case with the 2019 Mustang, especially in a California Special.
-Ingot Silver is very well complemented by the perfect amount of black accents such as wheels and tires, black exhaust tips or stripes.
-You can’t go wrong with this perfect color on the 2019 Mustang.
+Ingot Silver is very well complemented by the perfect amount of black accents such as wheels and tires, black exhaust tips, or stripes.
+You can’t go wrong with this perfect color for the 2019 Mustang.

 Originally a special edition color for the 1,964 limited edition Mustangs created in 2015, the overwhelming love for Kona Blue pushed Ford to make it a standard color in 2018.
 Carrying over to 2019, we couldn’t be any more excited to have Kona Blue onboard for this year.

-Now this is one color we are truly excited for here at CJ’s!
-Similar to Orange Fury for the 2018 model year, there has been a hype around this particular color getting added to the Mustang’s palette of color choices.
-Similar to the Camaro’s Krypton Green, Need For Green really brings back the bright colors we all remember from the muscle car era of the 70s.
+Similar to Orange Fury for the 2018 model year, there has been hype around this particular color getting added to the Mustang’s palette of color choices.
+Similar to the Camaro’s Krypton Green, Need For Green really brings back the bright colors we all remember from the muscle car era of the '70s.
 And we fully welcome it!

 White is one of those colors that is always offered on a vehicle.
 This particular shade of white, Oxford, is truly a bright white.
 When the car is clean, this color pops from across the parking lot and truly accentuates the curves that Ford designed into the 2019 Mustang to stand out.
 You can’t go wrong with Oxford White on your 2019!

-Ruby Red is quite similar to Royal Crimson except it a bit brighter.
+Ruby Red is quite similar to Royal Crimson except it's a bit brighter.
 In all lights, Ruby Red is a bit more classy than it is aggressive when compared to Royal Crimson.
-This is due in part to the fact Ruby Red looks almost like a jewel such as the name infers, whereas Royal Crimson has the tendency to look much darker.
+This is due in part to the fact Ruby Red looks almost like a jewel, as the name implies, whereas Royal Crimson has the tendency to look much darker.
 Nonetheless, Ruby Red Metallic looks great on the 2019 Mustang!

 Just like Oxford White, you can’t have a Mustang without offering black!
 The shade of choice is Shadow Black which has been around since the 2016 model year.
 For those brave souls that choose to buy a black car (and clean it!), you truly can’t go wrong.
 It just looks amazing and sinister all in one package.